GizarIR/BBoard/README.md

+### The Django project - BBoard.
-# BBoard - a project to create an application with the functionality of a bulletin board for the MMORPG community
+The project to create an application with the functionality of a bulletin board for the MMORPG community.